msioen/msioen.github.io/_posts/2018-03-01-menubarcodereader.md

 - Auto update - looking at [Sparkle framework](https://sparkle-project.org) for this
 - Preferences - customizable shortcut / send results to notifications / startup at boot / ...

+(These 'future' ideas have been implemented and are available in latest releases.)

 <br />
 <br />